aravind-sadharani/chandraveena/src/pages/intro.md

 <you-tube videoid="SRu4Er6_GB0"></you-tube>
 <br>

-By no means does this clip fully represent and showcase the musical form, but it provides a glimpse into the musical improvisations and expressive power that is possible.
+By no means does this clip fully represent the music, but it provides a glimpse into the musical improvisations and expressive power that is possible.
 To better understand and appreciate, let us review all the parts of this recital.

 ## Building blocks - Raga and Tala